 I began drawing and painting, and had dreams of going to art school.
 Family circumstances dictated otherwise, and I ended up enduring decades in the corporate world of meaningless meetings and pointless office politics.
 Over those years I dabbled in my own time with art workshops and courses, frustrated by a lack of direction and enough time to progress.
 In 2003, they called for voluntary redundancy, and with great trepidation – versus a reckless need to do something with my life – I leapt.

-Enrolling with Canterbury Christ Church University for a Fine Arts degree, initially I didn’t enjoy the first year of compulsory ceramics, printmaking and sculpture, and wondered if I’d done the right thing; I really disliked the feeling of clammy, wet clay, which didn't help.
-A fellow student kept nagging me to join an extra-curricular stone-carving class and I eventually went along, mainly to shut him up.
-I now thank him for his persistence, for there I discovered the truth – I’m not a painter.
+Enrolling with Canterbury Christ Church University for a Fine Arts degree, I didn’t enjoy the first year of compulsory ceramics, printmaking and sculpture, and wondered if I’d done the right thing; the feeling of clammy, wet clay not helping.
+A student kept bugging me about joining an extra-curricular stone-carving class (and no reader, I didn’t marry him, it’s not that kind of story), and I eventually went along, mainly to shut him up.
+I now thank him for his persistence, for in it I found the truth – I’m not a painter.

 All those years playing with three-dimensional shapes in that bomb crater left me with an urge to work with materials and create objects.
 I continued with external courses, and in the final year of my degree took a glass-fusing workshop, and fell in love with kiln-fused glass.